How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 Q: Are the signatures secure against tampering?

-A: Barcode and QR code signatures provide visual verification but aren’t cryptographically secure like digital certificates.
-If someone modifies the file, they could potentially modify the signature too.
-For maximum security, combine these signatures with traditional digital certificates or store signature hashes in an external database.
+A: Barcode and QR code signatures provide visual verification but are not cryptographically strong like digital certificates.
+For maximum security, combine them with traditional PKI or store signature hashes in an external database.

 Q: What’s the maximum data I can store in a signature?